CDB Fast Fleet

 Classic Dayboat Fast Division

-This fleet is huge fun as well as offering competitive sailing, and welcome new members of all experience levels.
+This fleet is huge fun as well as offering competitive sailing, and welcomes new members of all experience levels.
 The crewed boats allow for a mix n' match of skills and opportunities for racing in our harbour.

 The Fast Fleet is comprised of the quicker classic racing dinghies, some designed back in the 1920s and 1930s like the eighteen footers and Sharpies, some with spinnakers, but all capable of getting around most parts of the harbour within a couple of hours.
 These boats are capable of eating the miles.
 The National 18s have greatest variation in design, the Chichester Harbour 18s have very similar hulls with both having specified tolerances on rig designs, whilst the International Sharpies are a one-design class from 1931.